apptension/saas-boilerplate/services/docs/docs/assets-management.md

 }
 ```

-Currently `name` and `url` are only available parameters, but it can be easily extended in `FieldType` class that can be found in `common/graphql/field_conversions.py`, so that if needed, you can easily add fields like `size`, `extension` and more.
+Currently `name` and `url` are only available parameters, but it can be easily extended in `FileFieldType` class that can be found in `common/graphql/field_conversions.py`, so that if needed, you can easily add fields like `size`, `extension` and more.

 ## Webapp reference